Our Team

 Lawrence Melinek, Head of Finance

-Natalia Arkhipova, Head of HR
+Natalia Arkhipova, Head of People and Culture

 Tish Jayanetti, Head of Operations & Commercial